stuartcalder/SSC/README.md

 	# ninja install
 ```
 #### Windows OSs
-1. git clone [shim](https://github.com/stuartcalder/shim) and cd into it.
+1. git clone [gcl](https://github.com/stuartcalder/gcl) and cd into it.
-2. Open a __"x64 Native Tools Command Prompt for VS 2019"__ cmd prompt, then cd into the cloned shim project directory.
+2. Open a __"x64 Native Tools Command Prompt for VS 2019"__ cmd prompt, then cd into the cloned gcl project directory.
 3. Execute the following:
 ```
 	mkdir builddir